martipuchal/TrOnco/README.md

 # TrOnco

-TrOnco is a novel machine learning tool based on random forest.
+TrOnco is a novel machine learning tool based on random forest, XGBoost and CNN of TensorFlow.
 Designed to classify translocations as oncogenic or non-oncogenic by integrating multiple omics data, including genomics, transcriptomics, or proteomics.
+With an easy retraining capability, TrOnco offers the option to keep updating the models.

-The source code and the latest binary versionof the framework is present in this repository.
+The source code and the latest binary version of the framework are present in this repository.